When to Use the Celtic Cross Spread

 When You Have a Complex, Layered Question

 The Celtic Cross is at its most useful when the question you are sitting with cannot be captured in one sentence.
 If you are weighing a major decision that involves multiple people, competing values, and an uncertain outcome, the spread has room to surface all of it.
-Career changes, relationship crossroads, long-term commitments, and situations where both what you want and what is realistic are unclear: these are its natural territory.
+Its natural territory is the career change, the relationship crossroads, the long-term commitment where what you want and what is realistic are both unclear.

 Relationship and Emotional Situations